davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 +++

 Alternatively, you can create "throwaway" or "contextual" names for build artifacts (e.g. based on the GitLab build number) and only give these artifacts "real" version names if you decide to manually promote them.
-This approach is efectively equivalent to manual memory management, but you can usually afford to leak memory because memory allocation takes manual development effort (and therefore little is allocated).
+This approach is effectively equivalent to manual memory management, but you can usually afford to leak memory because memory allocation takes manual development effort (and therefore little is allocated).
 The versioning logic you use for the "throwaway" names should be different than the one you use for "real" version names so that anyone using throwaway names cannot be the list bit surprised when their artifact disappears.

 +++